paulstatezny/book-notes/better_than_before_gretchen_rubin.md

 ### Accountability

 - Goes hand in hand with scheduling.
 - Especially important for Obligers.
+(Find creative ways to build accountability systems into your goals.)
 - A primary value of personal trainers, nutritionists, etc (beyond their expertise) is the built in accountability.
 - Public vs Private Resolvers
   - Public resolvers: Motivated more by going public with their commitments.
   - Private resolvers: Going public tends to sabotage their chances of success.
+- The "nuclear option": Hand a friend a stamped envelope with a donation check to an organization you despise, with orders to mail it if you fail.
+(Works only for time-bound commitments, e.g. no alcohol for 60 days.)

 ## Author's "Secrets of Adulthood"